I call this article to order!

 Back when I was in 4-H, we had to abide by Robert’s Rules of Order for our meetings.
 Ever since 1876, The Rules have allowed important decisions to be made, even by large groups of people who may not like each other very much.
 I’m hearing a motion to get on with the metronome article.

-Well, did you know that there’s a set of “Robert’s” Rules for the metronome as well?
-That’s right, Robert Chen, concertmaster of the Chicago Symphony!
+Well, did you know that there’s a set of Robert’s Rules for the metronome as well?
+Let’s call them “Nathan’s Rules”.
 We need these rules because we’re out to bring order to fingers, notes, and rhythms.
 And some of these guys don’t get along too well.